katur/eegi/README_database_migration.md

-plate-level information about library plates | no table | `LibraryPlate` table clone locations within library plates | `RNAiPlate` (primary) and `CherryPickRNAiPlate` (secondary) and `ReArrayRNAiPlate` (Julie and Eliana rearrays) | combine in `LibraryWell`; do not migrate Julie plates; still need to decide about Eliana rearrays clone parent location relationships | `CherryPickTemplate` (incomplete) | capture with FK from `LibraryWell` to `LibraryWell` sequencing results: table name | `SeqPlate` | `LibrarySequencing` sequencing results: what information is stored | mostly conclusions, hardly any Genewiz output | raw Genewiz output
+plate-level information about library plates | no table | `LibraryPlate` table clone locations within library plates | `RNAiPlate` (primary) and `CherryPickRNAiPlate` (secondary) and `ReArrayRNAiPlate` (Julie and Eliana rearrays) | combine in `LibraryWell`; do not migrate Julie plates; still need to decide about Eliana rearrays clone parent location relationships | `CherryPickTemplate` (incomplete) | capture with FK from `LibraryWell` to `LibraryWell` sequencing results | `SeqPlate` table, which stores mostly conclusions and little Genewiz output | `LibrarySequencing`, which stores mostly Genewiz output

 ### *clones* app
 **concept** | **GenomeWideGI** | **eegi**